 Work-wise, well I was in Banking and IT for a long time, and did well too!
 But neither were my passion.
 So I switched to content writing, where I’m a lot happier.
 Sometimes Jesus takes us down the long road to our destiny, doesn’t he?
 So much learning along the way…

 Anyways, apart from writing about travel and reviewing food and lodgings.
-I freelance as a content writer ghostwriting content for finance, real estate, pharma, travel, health and food blogs to support this little blog of mine.
+I freelance as a content writer and virtual assitant for some well-known travel and food blogs to support this little blog of mine.
 We do have to make a living one way or another, don’t we?

 Thanks for stopping by my blog.
 Your reads make it worth it!
 Oh, and if you want to read about les vers – the crispy fried worms from earlier, here you go!

 Facts about moi – Abby